mtekk/Breadcrumb-NavXT/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==
+= 7.3.1 =
+Release date: June, 27th 2024

+* Bug fix: Fixed issue where $force parameter wasn’t passed into `bcn_breadcrumb_trail::fill()` within `bcn_display*()` functions.
+* Bug fix: Fixed improper textdomain existing within `adminKit`.
+* Bug fix: Fixed issue with `$force` parameter where when it is not set the homepage breadcrumb would use the wrong template when calling the breadcrumb trail within the loop.

 = 7.3.0 =
 Release date: February, 9th 2024